Degrees and Programs

 • 18 credits in philosophy and Judeo-Christian theology, with no less than six credits in each area;

-• For a concentration in Sacred Scripture, a working knowledge of Biblical Hebrew or Greek, at the intermediate level; for a concentration in Systematic Theology or Monastic Studies, a working knowledge of Biblical Greek or Latin is preferable, although French or German may be substituted.
-The determination of sufficient language ability is normally made through language exams;
+• For the MA in Systematic Theology, a working knowledge of Biblical Greek or Latin is preferable, although French or German may be substituted (the determination of sufficient language ability is normally made through language proficiency exams);

 • The score of a recent Graduate Record Examination, if requested;